pe1rrr/linbpq_rtg/README.md

 looking in the /dev/shm/ directory.

-### Auto-Starting with Systemd
+### Auto-Starting with systemd

 Look inside the doc/ directory for an example systemd service file as well as the instructions for how to implement the scripts necessary to auto-start linbpq and qtsm at boot up.

 ### Be prepared to bug report!